The Cathedral of St. Chad

 Pope Radislav I of Rome-Ruthenia (then-Cardinal Johnson) visiting the

-Cathedral of St. Chad as a guest of the cathedral clergy.
+Cathedral of St. Chad as a guest of the Rev. Canon Ben Holland, member of the the cathedral clergy.

 Current Patriarchal Cathedrals